Beckn-One/DEG/docs/implementation-guide/v2/EV_Charging_V0.8-draft.md

 ### **API Calls and Schema**

-Note: The API calls and schema for walk-in charging are identical to the advance reservation use case (Use Case 2\) with minor differences in timing and availability.
+Note: The API calls and schema for walk-in charging are identical to the [advance reservation use case](#use-case-3) with minor differences in timing and availability.
 Where sections reference Use Case 2, the same API structure, field definitions, and examples apply unless specifically noted otherwise.

 #### **discover**